 So it was.
 This Girl, met Dog...and fell in Love.
 And now we all get to do so over and over again every day.

 One of our sweet kids became one of our own.
 Justin, was so much happier here with us, we made him ours to keep.
 As a Golden, he needed a lot more love than his family had time to provide.
 But we have it here!
 Ducky is happy to have him so we now have a permanent, amazing, addition to the family.

 We lost our beloved Ducky, after 16 incredible years, in February of 2010.
 She tried hard to keep going, but the old girl suffered canine Cognitive Dysfunction Syndrome, otherwise known as doggy Alzheimer's, or dimentia.
 When it became clear she had already left us, we had to let her go.
 Justin, the sweet old bear, got me through, what was truly the hardest time of my life thus far.
 Thank you to all of you that were there to support me through that difficult time.

 2013 Justin Update:

 We lost our sweet Justin Bear in February of 2013.
-He put up a good fight against the fibrosarcoma that we discovered 8 months prior.
-We really lived it up for these months he was still living relatively pain free! :) When the real pain did set in it was time to let him go.
+He put up a good fight against the fibrosarcoma that they discovered 8 months prior.
+We really lived it up for all these last months that he was still pain free!
+When the real pain did set in it was time to let him go.
 But boy, what an amazing life I was able to give him.
 Thank you everyone for all your love and support through the second most difficult time in my life.
 And a special thanks to all of my furry neices and nephews that take on all that love and energy I just live to devote to pups and pups alone...
 Love to you all.